 So much of the world's data is now location-enriched, resulting in a big opportunity to extend location intelligence techniques to conventional big data analytics processes.
 Equally, geospatial-specific processes in GIS tools are becoming too slow for today's data volumes.
-OmniSci bridges this divide by making geospatial capabilities a first-class citizen of our extreme analytics platform.
+OmniSci bridges this divide by making geospatial capabilities a first-class citizen of our GPU-accelerated analytics platform.
 With OmniSci, geospatial analysts can interactively explore up to millions of polygons and billions of mapped points, and business analysts can now easily incorporate spatio-temporal analysis in their regular big data analytics workflows.

 A Forbes article reported that “66% of enterprises rank location intelligence as either critical or very important to revenue growth strategies.”
 Yet, mainstream GIS platforms struggle to analyze more than a few hundred thousand data points, and then only with latency that makes visual exploration of GIS data incomplete, slow and uncomfortable.
 The need for advanced geospatial analysis tools is now greater than ever.

 In milliseconds, you can cross-filter billions of location data records alongside other features, to understand location in context of your mission.
 OmniSci stores geographic data types (POINT, LINESTRING, POLYGON, and MULTIPOLYGON) in native form, so you can run massive parallel calculations on geo data to optimize logistics routes or see how many U.S. schools are within flood zones (for example).